franzileimkuehler/BirdNET-/README.md

-# BirdNET for anurans and grasshoppers
-Analyzing Amphibian and Grasshopper Diversity Using Audio Data and Machine Learning
+# Analyzing Amphibian and Grasshopper Diversity Using Audio Data and Machine Learning

-# Abstract